2022 Colorado elections

-The lopsided results were described by many as a “blue wave”, with one Republican strategist labeling it an "utter annihilation".
-After unexpectedly losing his own race, Republican state representative Colin Larson lamented that “Colorado Republicans need to take this and learn the lesson that the party is dead.
-This was an extinction-level event.”
+The lopsided results were described by many as a "blue wave", with one Republican strategist labeling it an "utter annihilation" in an op-ed with Colorado Politics.
+After unexpectedly losing his own race, Republican state representative Colin Larson lamented that "Colorado Republicans need to take this and learn the lesson that the party is dead.
+This was an extinction-level event."

 United States Senate election

 Democratic incumbent Michael Bennet was re-elected to a third term full term against Republican Joe O'Dea.
 Bennet won with 55.9% of the vote.

 U.S. House of Representatives

 Congressional District 1

 Incumbent Democrat Diana DeGette won re-election against Republican Jennifer Qualteri.
 DeGette was re-elected with 80.3% of the vote.

 Congressional District 2

 Incumbent Democrat Joe Neguse won re-election against Republican Marshall Dawson.
 Neguse was re-elected with 70.0% of the vote.

 Congressional District 3

 Incumbent Republican Lauren Boebert won re-election against Democrat Adam Frisch.
 Boebert was re-elected with 50.1% of the vote.